 In this article, we’ll dive into the top 5 health risks associated with this food additive and what you can do to protect yourself.

 Let’s take a quick look at who was involved in the process of discovering and isolating this compound.

-Circa 1625 Johann Glauber, a German-Dutch alchemist, and chemist, discovered sodium sulfite.
-According to one account, it is believed that he did this by boiling saltpeter (potassium nitrate) with sulfuric acid and then neutralizing the resulting solution with soda (sodium carbonate).
+Circa 1625 Johann Glauber, a German-Dutch alchemist, and chemist discovered sodium sulfite.
+According to one account, it is believed that he did this by boiling saltpeter (potassium nitrate) with sulfuric acid and then neutralising the resulting solution with soda (sodium carbonate).
+1

 As much as Glauber was able to achieve this, many would agree that attributing the discovery of this to him is somewhat erroneous as he didn’t isolate it in a pure form.